geekya215/geekya215/README.md

 ### Hi there 👋

-🥰 I'm enthusiastic about Computer Science.
+🥰 I'm enthusiastic about computer science.

 <!--